-I’m always looking for new creative ideas to try out with the boys, and the 4m Great Gizmos Spinning art machine from Cass Art appealed to me as soon as I saw it.
-The machine allows you to create unique and really effective designs by squeezing paint onto the paper disks as they spin in the machine.
+I’m always looking for new creative ideas to try out with the boys, and the idea of spinning paint pictures appealed to me as soon as I saw it.
+We made these using a spinning art machine which allows you to create unique and really effective designs by squeezing paint onto the paper disks as they spin in the machine.
 I knew the boys would love to try this out.

 - Spinning machine